0cjs/sedoc/app/pdf.md

 Editors
 -------

-- `pdfshuffler`: Simple GUI program to let you add (merge), remove and re-arrange pages to create a new PDF document from existing ones.
-Written in Python
+- [`pdfarranger`]: Simple python-gtk program to let you add (merge), remove and re-arrange pages to create a new PDF document from existing ones.
+  - This is a fork of the older `pdfshuffler`; Debian still has both package names but `pdfshuffler` is a backward-compat name for `pdfarranger`.
+  - There is a Windows version as well.

 Also see [JakeLittle's post][jakelittle] discussing the Linux toolchain he uses for PDF editing (pdftk, qpdf, pdfbeads, pdftotext,